 And, it seems, the regions of France can contrast a lot in their building & architectural styles.
 Of course what would I know as I haven’t set foot in France yet.
 But I talk, ask questions, research & read.

 Our little cottage is 3 stories with the basement at ground level & two main living areas on the first & second floor.
 One enters the house through the entry hallway in the basement.
 The basement is currently used as a workshop, for storage of bicycles, even a small car if one wants & is the place where the washer & dryer, water heater, & other necessities are situated.
 It could easily be converted into a garage or an additional living area.

 The house is located in a hamlet de la Haute-Vienne or the Haute-Vienne department in the Limousin.
 It’s not far from the Charente & Dordone in the Nouvelle-Aquitane SW Region.
 It’s nearer the north-west edge of the Parc Naturel Regional du Perigord or the Perigord-Limousin Natural Regional Park.
 Limoges is about 50 minutes away.
 Basically it’s northeast of Bordeaux which is in the Gironde.
 And here’s another link to a map view of Haute Vienne region.

 France is different from Australia in that it allows foreigners to purchase existing property very easily.
 Australia has various restrictions & requirements for foreign ownership of residential property.
 Just not as easy for a foreigner to buy in Australia as it is in France.

-Find more at Instagram @lapetitemaisondesavocats as well as some updates at my Insta @mypowderedwigfelloff I also post intermittently to my FB page La Petite Maison des Avocats but it’s not up to date & is basically re-posts.
+Find more at Insta @lapetitemaisondesavocats as well as some updates at my Insta @alawyalady I also post intermittently to my FB page La Petite Maison des Avocats but it’s not up to date & is basically re-posts from Insta.

 So, a lot is happening for us as we embark on this new venture in 2020.